Learn How It Works

 - Kiva’s online platform reaches over 100,000 potential lenders who love lending $25-$100 to support an entrepreneur.
 If the entrepreneur is supported by a community group that offers training and mentoring, over 95% of these borrowers will get funded within 30 days.

 The goal is to provide a forum for students to continue to learn and to grow their business while surrounded by a network of people who can help them be successful.
+The very first networking that our Launch students discover is their classmates as they grow their business together and learn to trust one

 - Make it Fun.
 Invite interesting speakers to help boost attendance